oceanprotocol/pdr-backend/READMEs/dependencies.md

 ### "Permanent" suppressions: no need to check
 - `ignore::pytest.PytestUnhandledThreadExceptionWarning`
+- `ignore::pytest.PytestUnraisableExceptionWarning`
 - `ignore:.*This process \(pid=.*\) is multi-threaded, use of fork\(\) may lead to deadlocks in the child.*:DeprecationWarning`

+These are due to the nature of the pytest tests and are not expected to be resolved.

 ### "Temporary" suppressions: check and remove